lanl-ansi/generalized-fragility-model/README.md

 This is a new rewrite of [micot-general-fragility](https://github.com/lanl-ansi/micot-general-fragility).

-The Generalized Fragility Model (GFM) is an extensible software tool that provides a framework for modelers to easily write customized fragility routines using predefined software components.
+The Generalized Fragility Model (GFM) is an extensible software tool that provides a framework and template for modelers to easily write customized fragility routines using predefined software components.
+GFM accepts a GeoJSON file of assets,

 GFM basically accepts a set of geographic raster fields for each hazard quantity and a collection of assets, which are then exposed to those hazard fields by spatial location.
-It then provides an interface for users to create their own custom-made response estimator routines.
+It then provides a data structure for users to create their own custom-made response estimator routines.

 <img src="https://github.com/tscrawford/turbo-fresh-gfm/blob/master/test_data/dataFlow.PNG" width="400" height="200" />